 I came across this old post from DIY Project Crazy, and followed it to do my mini blind repair.

-Because one set of mini blinds was so mangled by my kids, I just replaced the whole thing with the new blinds.
-I then used the mangled blinds as the supply source to repair mini blinds in two other rooms.
+Because one set of mini blinds was so mangled by my kids, I just replaced the whole thing with the new blinds, using the rest of the mangled blinds as the supply source to repair mini blinds in two other rooms.

 However, if your mini blind is already longer than you need, and you only have a few slats to replace, you can use them for this tutorial and not have to spend any money!